Kingston Police Station reduced front counter hours

-Almost half of London’s police station front counters are set to close as part of a cost-cutting exercise by the Met Police.
-While Kingston police station has avoided front counter closure, it is expected to see a reduction in opening hours.
 Richmond borough’s remaining police station counter at Twickenham is set to close.
-Across the capital, the number of counters where you can speak to an officer will drop from 37 to just 20, and only 8 of those will stay open 24/7.
+Across the capital, the number of counters where you can speak to an officer will drop from 37 to 27, with just 2 of those (Charing Cross and Lewisham) staying open 24/7.

 Front counter closures aren’t new.
 Back in 2013, London had nearly 140 of them.
 Then-Mayor Boris Johnson shut 65, and in 2017, Mayor Sadiq Khan closed another 38 – leaving most boroughs with just one 24-hour counter.